 A Call For Black Emoji’s

-Utilising some of the UKs most famous black celebrities, Rise365 are campaigning for more diversity in emoji’s.
-After scrolling through 4,000 of them, they realised none are representative of true black and brown features including afro and curly hair and they want change.
+Utilising some of the UK's most famous black celebrities, Rise365 is campaigning for more diversity in emojis.
+After scrolling through 4,000 of them, they realised none represented true black and brown features, including afros and curly hair, and they wanted change.

 Heinz Faux Pas-ta